khaled-aldasouki/linux-user-adder/README.md

 11. The password expires the first time the user logs in so that they must change it.
 12. Each record in the CSV file indicates the default group for the corresponding user, and creates it if it doesn't exist.

+## CONDITIONS AND CHECKS

+1. Valid phone numbers are in the format xxx-xxxx
+2. Valid office numbers are in the format xx-xxxx
+3. Valid names are non-empty strings with no digits
+4. Valid departments and groups are non-empty strings

 ## USAGE
 1. Run the script using a shell or an IDE
 2. Enter the csv file name or path